sfkmk/raycast-openai-server/README.md

 ### 2. Configure Preferences

-Before first use, configure the required settings in Raycast preferences:
+Before first use, configure the required settings in Raycast preferences or use the defaults:

-- **Server Port**: The port where the server will run (default: 1235)
+- **Server Port**: The port where the server will run
-- **API Key**: A secure API key that applications must use to authenticate (default: sk-11223344556677889900)
+- **API Key**: A secure API key that applications must use to authenticate

 Both fields are required and must be set before starting the server.